AlekZurawek/Meraki_Prompt_Engineering/README.md

 **Step 2: API Call**

 Once you have your base prompt defined, the next step is to identify the correct Meraki API call that your script needs to execute.
 Visit the [Meraki API documentation](https://developer.cisco.com/meraki/api-v1/) to find the appropriate API endpoints and understand their parameters.

+**Example API Call:**

+'''
+First API call to run is as follow POST/organizations/{organizationId}/networks
+'''